International Opportunities in Nexus VI

 NJC Collaborative Projects

 We are very proud of our close relationship with the National Junior College in Singapore.
-Every year Nexus VI students have the opportunity to work alongside students from the NJC during exchange visits to Singapore and the UK.
+For the past two years Nexus VI students have had the opportunity to work alongside students from the NJC during exchange visits to Singapore and the UK, and this will continue for students at CSMS.
 Recent projects have included:

 A project led by Dr Daren Ler, a teacher from the NJC, who challenged the team to write a computer programme which can analyse a large set of student assessment data and then make predictions about future performance in exams.
 The programme had to be able to adapt and change its own calculations, becoming more reliable each year as more data becomes available.